petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/theme-css-yaml-configuration-reference.md

 ---
 # Theme CSS YAML Configuration Reference

-Here is a guide to setting up the definition for a theme CSS client extension in your `client-extension.yaml` file.
+You can define a theme CSS client extension with a `client-extension.yaml` file.

 ## Usage Details

-Here is an example `client-extension.yaml` file with a theme CSS client extension definition:
+This `client-extension.yaml` file defines a theme CSS client extension:

 ```yaml
 able-theme-css: